How to make the case to invest in your brand

 Remember when I said that investing in your brand is one of the actions you could take this year to make 2017 amazing for your brand?
 At Brand by Me this month, creating the case for investing in our brand is top of our to do list.
 So I thought I’d share the top questions that have helped us make the case in case you’re looking to invest too.

-And it is REALLY important that you do make a case, especially where an investment is going to be significant and involve a chunk of your budget and time that you will need to plan for and prioritise.
+And it REALLY important that you do make a case, especially where an investment is going to be significant and involve a chunk of your budget and time that you will need to plan for and prioritise.
 So here goes:

 What’s the brand issue that you want to solve and what will happen if you do nothing?

-It starts by correctly identifying the problem.
+It always starts by correctly identifying the problem.
 Review what’s not working currently by looking at all of the data you have, including customer reviews and testimonials.
 Don’t come up with the solutions yet – that happens later.
 Instead think about the impact if you were to do nothing because that will tell you if it’s time to act.

 What are the options?